Gratitude in Action

 4. Send postcards to sick children.
 For example: Cards for Hospitalized Kids will deliver the cards to children in the US Hospitals.

 5. Be an active listener and give out compliments.

 6. Daily, list 3-5 things for which you are grateful in your gratitude journal.

 7. Apologize to people you have caused harm and forgive those who have harmed you.

 Here’s to living in a constant state of thanksgiving.

 Dream Big!
 Live the life you have imagined.

 Remember, life is too short to drink cheap champagne.

-Stephanie, a Success Mindset Mentor, has the uncanny ability to help others transform their emotional and mental obstacles into stepping stones to living their dreams.
-She has an insatiable appetite for assisting others to achieve the impossible.
-Stephanie works with others to recognize, uncover and reconcile painful feelings, hidden secrets and memories that are affecting their financial health and the health of their families.
-She lives her inspiration as the founder of The Champagne Connection, Inc., the author of 3 books and the Host of the television show "A Sip of Inspiration,” http://www.asipofinspiration.com and http://www.champagneconnection.com.
-She is also a regular contributor to The MetaMonthly Magazine, Champagne and Beyond Magazine, www.champagneandbeyond.com, and Ezine Articles.
+Stephanie, the “straight no chaser” Empowerment Doctor, has the uncanny ability to help others break through toxic emotions and heal the residue left from traumatic experiences that are causing them to sabotage their success.
+She lives her inspiration as the founder of The Champagne Connection, Inc., the author of 3 books and the Host of the television show "A Sip of Inspiration.”
+She is also a regular contributor to The MetaMonthly Magazine, Champagne and Beyond Magazine and Ezine Articles.
+Her superpower: Transforming Lives